 Also, just like line-drying, making your own detergent takes time.
 If you spend half an hour to mix up a 50-load batch, and you save $0.07 per load by using it instead of the Target brand, then your total savings is $3.50 for half an hour of work, or $7 per hour.
 That’s more than you can save with line-drying, but it’s still less than minimum wage.

 A quicker way to save on laundry detergent is to look for sales and coupons.
 For example, at stores in my area, Purex liquid detergent often goes on sale for $1.99 for a 33-load bottle – just over $0.06 per load.
 Adding a 50-cent coupon cuts the price to $1.50, less than $0.05 per load.
+You can also frequently find savings on detergent through the Ibotta app.

 Using Less Detergent